metadevpro/cal/cal.md

 CAL do not expect to be:

-- A new GraphQL or OData standards with single endpoint
+- A new GraphQL or OData standards with single end-point

 ## Declaration

 An API implementation must expose its CAL compliance with the following mime type:
-Specific CAL recommentations can be listed as CAL1, ...
+Specific CAL recommendations can be listed as CAL1, ...
 CALN in the `X-Cal-Support` header.

 ```
 Accept: application/json, application/vdr.cal.v1+json